MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 # Summary
 This is a discussion of issues due to leaked AWS credentials and suggestions of how to avoid these problems.
 # AWS Credentials & types
 AWS credentials permit a user to assume an AWS identity.
-Depending on the type of AWS identity, the identity may also have inherent or assigned permission to acess AWS resources and initiate actions with them.
+Depending on the type of AWS identity, the identity may also have inherent or assigned permission to access AWS resources and initiate actions with them.

 This identity is called a 'login', and the identity may be specific to one account or may offer access to several.
 It is not an account, and by itself has no powers - actions are taken in one or more accounts.